-I am mainly focusing on audio-visual learning, generative adversarial networks, human body and face modeling, as well as egocentric video understanding.
+I am mainly focusing on Large Multimodal Models (LMMs), generative adversarial networks, human body and face modeling, as well as egocentric video understanding.

 I am always looking for motivated interns (remote) to join our research group in Sony AI.
 Please feel free to email me your resume if you are interested.